What does it mean to be an agile leader?

 - The leader and the team adapts to the current state, as the leader takes the next problem.

 Agile leaders require problem identification skills, coaching, and influence skills.
 Sometimes, problem identification is the most difficult part.

-If this sounds like you, please join us in the next Influential Agile Leader, May 9-10, 2017 in Toronto.
+If this sounds like you, please join us in the next Influential Agile Leader workshop.
 We will explore ways you can see the problems in your organization, how to select one, and what you might do.
 We practice coaching and influence so you can return to your organization with possibilities that might work for you.

 The full series: